How We Work

 We also have non-voting members who are closely connected with the Force such as employees from the Force Personnel Department and the Chaplaincy.

-If you are interested in becoming involved with the Management Committee we would love to hear from you.
+If you are interested in becoming involved with our charity’s Operations Committee we would love to hear from you.

 So how do we make decisions?

-Cases are presented to us anonymously and then voted on by the management committee.
-This decision is then ratified by the Directors who meet around 10 times a year.
+Cases are presented to us anonymously and then voted on by the Operations Committee.
+This decision is then ratified by the Trustees who meet around 10 times a year.

-If the case is deemed an emergency, then two directors can sign off an application and the committee secretary can authorise spending up to £500.
+If the case is deemed an emergency, then two trustees can sign off an application and the committee secretary can authorise spending up to £500.

 How are we governed?